While Waiting for the Red Spectacles: Story

-Kerberos saga historical background and significant dates in both the real and fictitious history.

-Plot

-The narration is about events happening to Koichi Todome while exiled from Japan after the Kerberos Riot, before Inui came to Taiwan seeking for him.
+The narration follows Koichi Todome while he is exiled from Japan after the Kerberos Riot, an internal conflict between rivalling police factions, before Inui came to Taiwan seeking him.
 The portrayed events can be localized in the saga's timeline between the prologue of The Red Spectacles and StrayDog.

 In 1999, 3rd night: Story of the incident of Fast Food Grifter Cold Badger Masa's clubbing to death was adapted in comic to become Kerberos Panzer Cop Act 6.
+In 2004, the novel Tachiguishi-Retsuden was released, extending the Tachigui arc introduced in While Waiting for the Red Spectacles.